TACITVS/Crypto_QR_Code/README.md

 ## Cryptographic specification

-The cryptographic architecture, including the PBKDF2 parameters, AES-256-GCM usage and QR payload hashing strategy, is documented in [`docs/cryptography.md`](docs/cryptography.md).
+The cryptographic architecture, including the Argon2id defaults, PBKDF2 compatibility settings, AES-256-GCM usage and QR payload hashing strategy, is documented in [`docs/cryptography.md`](docs/cryptography.md).
 For an implementation-agnostic description of the encryption and decryption protocol, including payload serialization rules, refer to [`docs/encryption_protocol.md`](docs/encryption_protocol.md).